openremote/documentation/docs/developer-guide/maintaining-an-installation.md

 select pg_cancel_backend(pid);
 ```

-Pay attention to shared memory setting of postgres container; docker sets this very low by default and this will cause problems for any reasonable size DB, see here for info:
+Pay attention to shared memory setting of postgres container; Docker sets this very low by default and this will cause problems for any reasonable size DB, see here for info:

 * https://www.instaclustr.com/blog/postgresql-docker-and-shared-memory/#:~:text=Docker%20and%20SHM%2DSize&text=This%20means%20that%20instead%20of,default%2C%20this%20limit%20is%2064MB.